 - a.
-Reference 3.1 - b.
+Reference 3.1. - b.
 Information on key preventive or disease specific services provided by specialists or sub-specialists is incorporated into performance reports.

-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits The practice must demo how they are usin improve population management. g these performance reports to Steps: For each chronic condition, are the reports? elevant measures included in the 2) What sort of review is being done with these reports?
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • The practice must demo how they are using these performance reports to improve population management. • Steps:

+- 1) For each chronic condition, are the relevant measures included in the performance reports? - 2) What sort of review is being done with these reports? - 3) What actions are taken?